 To get the most bang out of your Monero mining buck, you’ll be best off buying as many cheap CPUs as possible.
 Keep in mind that you could also reach better margins by investing in fewer, but stronger CPUs that have a better hash to power consumption ratio.

-Here are some CPUs to consider:
+Here are some CPUs to consider (on eBay):

 However, it’s hard to stack a bunch of CPUs together, so if you calculate your costs diligently, you could be better off with a set of affordable GPUs: